 The concept of forest bathing grew out of a practice in Japan called Shinrin-yoku that spread to China and Korea and now to the United States.
-It is about swimming in the living being of the forest: drinking in the smells, feeling the breeze on your skin, hearing it move through the trees, soaking up the warm healing rays of the sun and touching the earth with awareness.
+It is about swimming in the living being of the forest as the walk becomes a meditation through which you can experience your deep interconnectedness with nature and the forest.

-You now have a very special opportunity to deepen your relationship with nature because of the unique environment provided by marsh, creek, forest, dunes and beach.
-Join Field Guide Carol Marcy on a guided walk where you will be shown how to pay attention in a new way that will create a sense of greater health, well-being and appreciation of the beauty in you and around you.
+The Cape Cod Museum of Natural History gives you a very special opportunity to deepen your relationship with nature through the environment of marsh, creek, forest, dunes and beach habitats.
+Join Carol on a guided walk where you will be shown how to pay attention in a new way that will create a sense of greater health, well-being and appreciation of the beauty in you and around you.

 CCMNH Field Guide Carol Marcy has a Ph.D. in Clinical Psychology and Master’s degree in Dance/Movement Therapy and teaches classes in meditation.

 The walk is approximately 1.5 miles round-trip and lasts approximately 90 minutes.